Adult & Returning Students: Work-Life Balance

 Returning to college to complete your bachelor's degree is a wonderful and exciting decision, but it can also challenge your time management skills as you strive to balance work, life, and school.
 Here are a few practical suggestions on making the most of this important time:

-Communicate to friends and family members
+Communicate with friends and family members

 Life gets busy when you decide to go back to school!
 You'll want and need a supportive network providing encouragement when your ability to socialize changes because of class demands.
-Your personal financial situation may also change while you're in school, and it's helpful to have those around you understand that you may have less money to spend for social events and vacations.
+Your personal financial situation may also change while you're in school, and it's helpful to have those around you understand that you may have less money to spend on social events and vacations.

 Schedule, schedule, schedule

 It is essential that you allocate a portion of every day to work on your course readings, assignments, and projects.
-If home is too distracting, remove yourself and do your work at the library or visit your favorite coffee shop after work or class.
+If your home is too distracting, remove yourself and do your work at the library or visit your favorite coffee shop after work or class.
 Make this a habit that you rarely break!

 Set up a daily routine